What You Need To Know About Detoxing With Activated Charcoal

 I recommend skipping the extreme solutions and instead incorporating these four(-plus) foods into your regular diet to support your body’s natural detoxification process:

 OK, so we’re really talking about more than just four foods in this list.
 But what do these seemingly different edible delights all have in common?
-They’re all rich in glutathione, an antioxidant that neutralizes free radicals, super-charges the immune system, and detoxifies the liver.
-This is one of the best ways to remove chemicals circulating in your body from environmental and food-based toxins.
+They’re all rich in antioxidants, which neutralize free radicals and supports liver detoxification.

 3. Brazil nuts